SalamiPi3/SalamiPi3/README.md

 Hello!
 I am a student studying electrical computer engineering at Wayne State University with a minor in computer science.

-I am very interested in robotics and general software development.
+I am currently interested in hardware development as well as abstract mathematics and computer architecture.